GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 #### Create users

-Click on the created database instance and click on the **Users** tab.
+Click on the created database instance and click the **Users** tab.
 Create two users:

 * `loraserver_ns`